Are you a numbers person, who grasps new concepts quickly? Are you resilient and see yourself working in a fast-paced and lucrative sector?

 Accounting and Finance at Kent was ranked 35th out of 97 in The Times Good University Guide 2022.

 In the Research Excellence Framework (REF) 2021, 80% of Kent Business School research was deemed ‘world leading’ or ‘internationally excellent’.
 The school’s environment was judged to be conducive to supporting the development of high calibre research.

 Finance and Investment is a brand new programme, graduates from other finance programmes as part of KBS find work in public and private sector both overseas and in the UK in a wide range of companies and organisations, including:

 Many of our students also stay local and find job opportunities regionally in small and medium firms or even set-up their own businesses as well-equipped entrepreneurs.

-This programme is accredited by both the CFA Institute.
-Their mission is to lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society.
+The mission of the CFA is to lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society

 Discover Uni is designed to support prospective students in deciding whether, where and what to study.
 The site replaces Unistats from September 2019.

 Discover Uni is jointly owned by the Office for Students, the Department for the Economy Northern Ireland, the Higher Education Funding Council for Wales and the Scottish Funding Council.